update May 2013; dimensions

 (note the 2 guys above have

-used a speaker with a lower rating
+used a speaker with a power rating significantly lower than the

-than 22W; I assume they know the risks, OR maybe the risks are
+original; I assume they know the risks, OR maybe the risks are

 Greg, writing on the